-Debenhams, McDonalds and Harvester venues don’t have a time limit on O2 Wifi use.
+Other venues don’t have a time limit on O2 WiFi use.

-There’s no set download limit for users but in an FAQ section of the O2 Wifi site that’s for businesses, O2 states that ‘We have a fair usage policy that caps your download limit at 10GB.’
+There’s no set download limit for users, but in an FAQ section of the O2 WiFi site for businesses, O2 states that ‘We have a fair usage policy that caps your download limit at 10GB.’